-GDPR audits are performed to verify the actual level of personal data protection and to evaluate how an organization is prepared for changes that should be implemented according to General Data Protection Regulation (GDPR).
+GDPR audits are performed to verify the actual level of personal data protection and to evaluate how an organization is prepared for implementation of General Data Protection Regulation (GDPR) requirements.

-The final result of audit pre-implementation report which identifies and describes inconsistencies (including law violations), provides proofs of the inconsistencies and recommendations how to eliminate them.
+The final result of pre-implementation audit is the report which identifies and describes inconsistencies with GDPR (including law violations), provides proofs of the inconsistencies and recommendations on how to eliminate them.

-In addition, in the report we indicate what actions need to be taken to achieve compliance to GDPR, in particular we will:
+In addition, in the report we indicate what actions need to be taken to achieve compliance with GDPR.
+In particular, we will:

 GDPR implementation covers two steps:

-Within the data processing process adjustment the customer will receive the documents covering the complex security policy (the final scope depends on the audit results and risk assessment) including:
+Within the data processing processes adjustment the client will receive the documents covering the comprehensive data protection policy (the final scope depends on results of the audit and risk assessment), including:

 To adapt the IT environment, the client will be provided with recommendations on, among other things, user and privilege management procedures, backup and recovery plans, handling security incidents.

 We can extend this service to include proposals for the implementation of useful IT tools that would support compliance with the GDPR requirements for IT security, specifically:

 If you are interested in developing a map of your data processes, we can do this for you having conducted first a data discovery audit, when we examine in particular:

 As part of documenting data discovery for each inventoried process, we can prepare a map of a process.
 We illustrate the 'life' of personal data in a given process in a clear, graphic way.
 All relevant process elements are aggregated in the form of a single map, so that even after an audit, the people involved in the process will be able to find the key information easily.
 The process map also plays an extremely important role in monitoring the changes that occur in a process.
 Each such change can be transparently entered into the map, which is a useful tool in documenting modifications and having up-to-date information.